 Seminar Orientation Session will be organized during Quarter 1 of each semester for new enrollees to receive information about possible supervisors and research topic.
 Details will be updated regularly.

-Details about the 2019FA seminar orientation schedule and each supervisor's seminar syllabus will be announced prior to the orientation session.
+Details about the 2020SP seminar orientation schedule and each supervisor's seminar syllabus are as below:

 Students should report selection of supervisors by the deadline set in the above section.